Orthoptists diagnose and treat visual system disorders such as binocular vision and eye movement impairments.

-Orthoptists with little to no experience tend to make between $39440 and $55510 while the more experienced ones make over $107090 per year.
+Orthoptists with little to no experience tend to make between $40910 and $56180 while the more experienced ones can earn over $109610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Orthoptist is to move to a higher paying state like MD.
-Right now, the highest paying states for Orthoptists are MD, DC, TX, GA and WY.
+One of the easiest ways to increase your salary as an Orthoptist is to move to a higher paying state like MD.
+Right now, the highest paying states for Orthoptists are MD, DC, GA, LA and NC.

-3 other factors that can increase your salary as An Orthoptist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Orthoptist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Orthoptists what degree they had when they got the job and most of them said they had a Post-bachelor certificate followed by Bachelors degree.
+We asked other Orthoptists what degree they had when they got the job and most of them said they had a Post-Baccalaureate Certificate followed by a Bachelor’s Degree.